 The enforcement of this ambiguous law is very rare and difficult.
 After all, many people are publicly advocating for the drug in Japan, including Saya Takagi.

 The extreme laws surrounding “weed” are not deterring its use.
 Arrests for cannabis use are increasing, and over 40% of those arrested are in their 20s.
-Social acceptance is leading governments around the world to review and revise their own laws.
-Japan is an otherwise technologically advanced and innovative country that will eventually have to consider reviewing its laws concerning cannabis.
+Social acceptance is leading governments worldwide to review and revise their laws.
+Japan is an otherwise technologically advanced and innovative country that may eventually consider reviewing its laws concerning cannabis.